Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmodefile.md

 ## Examples

-Run QC for SDTM and ADaM
+Create `runBatchMode.bat` file to run QC for SDTM and ADaM
 ```sas
 %batchModeFile(
     qc = 1,